- This event has passed.

 May 25, 2022 @ 6:00 pm - 7:30 pm

-SACU brought together a panel of expert speakers on Wednesday 25 May 2022 to discuss China’s response and position on the Ukraine Crisis.
+SACU brings together a panel of expert speakers to discuss China’s response and position to the Ukraine Crisis.

 Victor Gao is Vice President of CCG (Centre for China and Globalisation), the Chair Professor of Soochow University, and the Chairman of China Energy Security Institute.
 He has extensive experience in government, diplomacy, securities regulation, legal, investment banking, PE, corporate management, and media.